 Women with androgen insensitivity syndrome (AIS) or Mayer-Rokitansky-Kuster-Hauser (MRKH) syndrome are born with a genetic makeup that results in narrow and shallow vaginal openings.

 They may undergo surgery to assist with altering vaginal depth; however, many do not.
 Vaginal dilator training can be an effective tool for lengthening the vaginal opening and creating a wider opening for intercourse.

 These women may experience stigma in their lives and may feel pain when attempting have sex or to use dilators so that they can have sex.
 The proper use of vaginal dilators over time can be helpful in achieving pain-free intercourse.

-Vaginal dilators, also referred to as vaginal trainers, are used to restore vaginal width, depth, and elasticity to allow for sexual activity in women with AIS and MRKH syndrome.
+A vaginal dilator, also referred to as a trainer, is used to restore vaginal width, depth, and elasticity to allow for sexual activity in women with AIS and MRKH syndrome.

 They are also useful for women experiencing vaginismus, vulvodynia, vestibulodynia, pelvic pain, or vaginal tightness associated with menopause or after radiation or surgery to the pelvic or vaginal region.